 Perhaps the greatest of Shakespeare’s tragedies, Coriolanus, also features the quintessential Roman woman, Volumnia, whose son is Rome’s greatest warrior.
 But his pride overrides any prudence he has in speaking to the people.
 Coriolanus’ insults are among the most delicious ever uttered.
 His undiluted virtue would destroy Rome, and he must be expelled from it.
 His response: “I banish you!”

-The Shakespeare Theatre of Washington DC is staging an extraordinary production of Coriolanus—you have this weekend left to savor it.
+The Shakespeare Theatre (link no longer available) of Washington DC is staging an extraordinary production of Coriolanus—you have this weekend left to savor it.
 Terry Teachout’s review conveys the power of the performance, while Wheat&Weeds adds some mild criticism.
 The ingenuity of the director, David Muse, can be seen in his interpretations, for example, portraying Volumnia playing war with her grandson (see photo below) and, less satisfactorily, his text-amending ending.
 Particularly powerful is the literal elevation of Caius Martius into Coriolanus (Patrick Page, photo).
 Most gripping of all, Muse stuns the audience with the martial sounds of war in waves of drum choruses.
 If you had the good fortune of seeing the Shakespeare Theatre’s Henry V a few years ago, you know Muse’s virtuosity.

 Productions of Coriolanus fail (even with Alan Howard and Judi Dench) when they transpose the tragedy into impossibly different historical situations, in Revolutionary France, or in Ralph Fiennes’s film version, with Fiennes, Vanessa Redgrave, and Jessica Chastain, in the contemporary Balkans.
 Weimar Germany saw pro-Communist and pro-Nazi stagings.
 Yet I would not object necessarily to a Coriolanus set in the wild west or as a gang-banger—he is at bottom a pre-political man.
 Shakespeare is writing a history of the human soul, not Roman history.